High School Volunteer

 BE A SUMMER CAMP VOLUNTEER

-Our High School Volunteer Program (HSVP) is celebrating its eleventh year as one of the best summer-time opportunities for high school students to build leadership skills, learn job responsibilities, and make new friends.
+Our High School Volunteer Program (HSVP) is celebrating its 12th year as one of the best summer-time opportunities for high school students to build leadership skills, learn job responsibilities, and make new friends.
 It is also a unique opportunity for students to explore different career paths in a relaxed setting.
 A major benefit of being a volunteer in our program is that while acquiring the skills and experience to enhance their resume, they'll be making summer camp memories that last a lifetime!

 Above all else, we hope that our volunteers add value to each camper’s experience.
 Volunteers do this by performing tasks such as assisting campers with projects, helping staff lead games and activities, and contributing to the positive and FUN atmosphere of a wide variety of camps.
 It is an excellent chance to learn and grow, to be positive role models, and to give back to their community.

 Our goal is to assign at least one volunteer per camp.
 The application requirements are listed below.
 Please be prepared with all required documentation before beginning the application process.
 We look forward to reviewing your applications, and hope to be in contact with you soon!